-Artifacts may arise from several sources.
-Ten of those most frequently encountered are described below.
-Researchers should be familiar with these sources to achieve internal validity in the experiments they conduct (Campbell & Stanley, 1963).
+Sources of internal invalidity may arise from several places.
+Those most frequently encountered are described in the list below.
+Researchers should be familiar with these sources to achieve internal validity in the experiments they conduct (Campbell & Stanley, 1963; Cook & Campbell, 1979).

 1. History.
 Various events occurring during a study may affect the subjects' attitudes, opinions, and behavior.
 For example, to analyze an oil company's public relations campaign for a new product, researchers first pretest subjects concerning their attitudes toward the company.
-The subjects are next exposed to an experimental promotional campaign (the experimental treatment)); then a posttest is administered to determine whether changes in attitude occurred as a result of the campaign.
-Suppose the results indicate that the public relations campaign was a complete failure-that the subjects displayed a very poor perception of the oil company in the posttest.
+The subjects are next exposed to an experimental promotional campaign (the experimental treatment); then a posttest is administered to determine whether changes in attitude occurred as a result of the campaign.
+Suppose the results indicate that the public relations campaign was a complete failure - that the subjects displayed a very poor perception of the oil company in the posttest.
 Before the results are reported, the researchers need to determine whether an intervening variable could have caused the poor perception.
 An investigation discloses that during the period between tests, subjects learned from a television news story that the oil company was planning to raise gasoline prices by 20%.
-The news of the price increase-not the public relations campaign-may have acted as an artifact that created the poor perception.
+The news of the price increase - not the public relations campaign - may have acted as an artifact that created the poor perception.
 The longer the time period between a pretest and a posttest, the greater the possibility that history might confound the study.